-A terminal of type ND shall ignore any alpha identifier provided together with this command.
-The terminal shall respond with "command performed successfully" upon successful completion of the command.
-A terminal of type ND shall also ignore any icon provided together with this command.
-The terminal shall respond with "command performed successfully but requested icon could not be displayed" upon successful completion of the command.
+A terminal of type ND shall ignore any alpha identifier provided together with this command and shall respond with "command performed successfully" upon successful completion of the command.
+A terminal of type ND shall also ignore any icon provided together with this command and shall respond with "command performed successfully but requested icon could not be displayed" upon successful completion of the command, if this contained an icon.